luisdoesdev/my-reads/README.md

 # MyReads Project

 This Project was part of my Udacity React Nanodegree and it's intended to show my React skills.
+It can also be used as a boilerplate to create new React Projects that make API calls "/BookAPI.js" has all the option for doind so and you can edit as you go. :)

 ## TL;DR